What is Brachycephalic Obstructive Airway Syndrome?

 BOAS Testing in Australia

-Whole-Body barometric plethysmography (WCCP) is the only study which has been able to separate severely affected to normal dogs and on a scientific basis.
+Whole-Body barometric plethysmography (WBBP) is the only study which has been able to separate severely affected to normal dogs and on a scientific basis.
 The French Bulldog Club of NSW's initiative to raise funds to bring a WBBP chamber to Australia was successful.
-Housed at Vineyard Veterinary Hospital, 703 Windsor Road Vineyard NSW under the supervision of Dr Karen Hedberg BVSc and Dr Rob Zammit BVSc testing will be available early 2019.
+Housed at Vineyard Veterinary Hospital, 703 Windsor Road Vineyard NSW under the supervision of Dr Karen Hedberg BVSc Dr Rob Zammit BVSc and Prof Claire Wade BVSc (Hons) PhD UNSW G Cert Ed UQ, testing will be available early 2019.
 Testing days will be advised once the scheme has been finalised and put in place.